NotHumanFF/LocationTracker/README.md

 # LocationTracker
-A chrome extension that tracks the user location
+A chrome extension that tracks the user's location